Azure/azure-sdk-for-js/sdk/test-utils/recorder/MIGRATION.md

 });
 ```

-This example has two sanitizers: the first sanitizer replaces all instances of "find" in the recording with "replace".
-The second example demonstrates the use of a regular expression for replacement, where anything matching the .NET regular expression `[Rr]egex` (i.e. "Regex" and "regex") would be replaced with "replace".
+This example has two sanitizers:
+- The first sanitizer replaces all instances of "find" in the recording with "replace".
+- The second example demonstrates the use of a regular expression for replacement, where anything matching the .NET regular expression `[Rr]egex` (i.e. "Regex" and "regex") would be replaced with "replace".

 ### ConnectionStringSanitizer